 I’ve met all my Big Sister’s friends – she has so many friends, and they all fell in love with me as soon as they saw me.
 They’re called Nico, Shore, Benji, Hunter, Ivy, Bumpy, Senna, Kyla, Ruff, Diablo, and Smokey.
 See how many new friends I have?
 They think I’m cute, and the big ones finally stopped stepping on me (it took them awhile to remember how itty bitty I am).

 My Big Sister Georgie taught me how to work the thing called “Kong” that gives us yummy treats.
 Did you know I get homemade chicken soup every day, for breakfast and dinner?
 And most nights I watch Papa Bear cook steaks or chicken or pork chops on the bbq.
 Sometimes he drops pieces of meat, and they are more delicious than anything I ever tasted.

 Mama Bear always makes sure I have real chicken and crunchy bits to eat with my chicken soup meals.
 I love it so much, I lick the bowl clean every meal!
 Sometimes I chew on soup bones, because Mama and Papa say it’s good for my teeth.
 I don’t know anything about that – I just love the way the bones taste!

-3. Know that your decision to rehome a dog has brought happiness to another family
+3. Know that your decision has brought happiness to another family

 Last night, the person who gave my dog Tiffy to me emailed to say thank you for adopting her.
 She had to rehome Tiffy because she just couldn’t take care of her anymore.
 I am so grateful she gave her dog away!
 And she is so grateful that I was able to adopt her dog and love her fully and completely.